-□ If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. □ This temporary supply will be for a maximum of a 30-day supply.
+□ If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. □This temporary supply will be for a maximum of a 30-day supply.
 If you prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
 The prescription must be filled at a network pharmacy.
 (Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) □For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply.
-S □In order to accommodate unexpected transitions of members without time for advanced planning, such as level-or care changes due to discharge from a hospital to a nursing facility or to a home, we will cover a temporary 30-day supply.
+This is in addition to the above temporary supply. □ In order to accommodate unexpected transitions of members without time for advanced planning, such as level-of-care changes due to discharge from a hospital to a nursing facility or to a home, we will cover a temporary 30-day supply.
 For questions about a temporary supply, call Customer Service.
 During the time when you are using a temporary supply of a drug, you should talk with your provider to decide what to do when your temporary supply runs out.
 You have two options: 1) You can change to another drug Talking with your provider about whether there is a different drug covered by the plan that may work just as well for you.
 You can call Customer Service to ask for a list of covered drugs that treat the same medical condition.
-This list can help your provider find a covered drug that might work for you. l 2) You can ask for an exception You and your provider can ask the plan to make an exception and cover the drug in the way you would like it covered.
-If you provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception.
+This list can help your provider find a covered drug that might work for you.
+2) You can ask for an exception You and your provider can ask the plan to make an exception and cover the drug in the way you would like it covered.
+If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception.
 For example, you can ask the plan to cover a drug even though it is not on the plan's "Drug List."
-Or you can ask the plan to make an exception and cover the drug without restrictions. r If you and your provider want to ask for an exception, Chapter 9, Section 7.4 tells you what to do.
+Or you can ask the plan to make an exception and cover the drug without restrictions.
+If you and your provider want to ask for an exception, Chapter 9, Section 7.4 tells you what to do.
 It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.
 SECTION 6 What if your coverage changes for one of your drugs?
 Section 6.1 The "Drug List" can change during the year Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, the plan mig make changes to the "Drug List."
-For example, the plan might: ht □Add or remove drugs from the "Drug List." □Add or remove a restriction on coverage for a drug. □Replace a brand name drug with a generic version of the drug.
+However, during the year, the plan migh make changes to the "Drug List."
+For example, the plan might: □Add or remove drugs from the "Drug List." ☐ Add or remove a restriction on coverage for a drug. □Replace a brand name drug with a generic version of the drug.
 We must follow Medicare requirements before we change the plan's "Drug List."
 Section 6.2 What happens if coverage changes for a drug you are taking?
-Information on changes to drug coverage When changes to the "Drug List" occur, we post information on our website about those changes.
-We will update our online "Drug a